MichaelTanji/pwnagetopaycheck/Is This a Business.md

 Wrong answer.

-You’re looking at hte problem from a hacker's perspective and not a businessperson’s perspective.
+You’re looking at the problem from a hacker's perspective and not a businessperson’s perspective.
 From a business perspective the prospect of no competition is not merely scary, its stupid.
-There is, to coin a phrase, nothing new under the sun. **The odds that you’ve come up with something truly novel is very close to zero.** Its not impossible, but unlikely.
-On the off chance that you have come up with something novel, you have to ask yourself a couple of important questions:
+There is, to coin a phrase, nothing new under the sun. **The odds that you’ve come up with something truly novel is very close to zero.** Its not impossible, but highly unlikely.

-* Is this sufficiently weird?
-Your customers have budgets.
-They spend those budgets in accordance with certain pre-defined needs, like end-point protection or network monitoring.
-If your solution doesn’t fit neatly into those budget categories, no one is spending money on you.
-* Is this a group effort?
-In most organizations of any size, security has actually very little control over the underlying technology used by the company.
-If you need to access a span port to make your solution work, you need to have at least two conversations: one with the security nerds, and one with the IT people (the latter might not really like or want to help the former).
-* Is there no competition becuase you're a genius who can see into the future, or because there are other factors that preclude this approach being viable?
-For example: is your approach to addressing a security problem require fiddling with the kernel?
-And does that fiddling sometimes blue screen an endpoint?
-Yeah, no one else is selling that because no one is buying that.
+Business people like competition because it shows there is a market.
+A market tells you how much people are spending on the issue you're trying to solve.
+A market of X size, Y of which they may be able to claim if your solution is sufficiently superior to the others.
+Competition tells the business person how much money they could potentially make, which if you remember is the whole *raison d'etre.*

+*"But what about...?"*

+* What?
+Uber?
+Uber's competition was taxis, a thing that existed for decades.
+* WeWork?
+WeWork's competition was a handful of national, and dozens of smaller outfits that did the same thing (minus the cult).
+* Your favorite application?
+I guarantee if you do your homework you'll find that there was at least one other app that came before your favoriate app, and then competition did its thing.

 A lack of competition isn’t a reflection of your ingenuity, it’s a recognition that you’re facing an uphill battle of epic proportions that is almost certainly doomed to failure.